LL.M. in Global Legal Studies: The LL.M. in American Law for Foreign Lawyers

 The LL.M. in Global Legal Studies is for prospective students with a foreign law degree.
 This program, in addition to offering the usual career paths, also will prepare you to work with or across from U.S. counsel in a variety of transactions or disputes.

-The program offers three broad areas or “tracks”, as described further below.
+The program allows students to build a course of study uniquely tailored to their interests and goals by pursuing a general track of study.
+Additionally, the program offers three broad areas or “tracks”, as described further below.
 These tracks offer specialization in corporate and commercial law; public law; and in legal analysis, writing and advocacy.
 You will work with the faculty program director to select courses consistent with your individual interests and objectives.
 You will take classes alongside students enrolled in the J.D. program and develop lasting relationships with future American lawyers.
 LL.M. students must earn a minimum of 24 credits in order to graduate.
 At least 12 credit hours will be comprised of electives.

-Details on the three tracks of the LL.M. program can be found under the following links:
+Details on the LL.M. program tracks can be found under the following links:

 Minimum Requirements for U.S. Bar Admission: If you wish to be admitted to the bar in the United States, the program is designed to meet the qualifications to sit for the New York bar exam, which is the bar most commonly taken by foreign barred lawyers.
 In order to ensure that graduates of the program are eligible for admission, there will be a required course-load that all students must take, together with another six credit hours from a selection of core courses, some of which may dove-tail with the focus of one or other of the tracks.